thoughtbot/shoulda-matchers/MAINTAINING.md

 ## Architecture

-Besides the matchers, there are files in `lib` which you may need to reference or update:
+Besides the matchers, which are covered in [Contributing](CONTRIBUTING.md#matchers), there are files in `lib` which you may need to reference or update:

 * `lib/shoulda/matchers/doublespeak*` — a small handrolled mocking library
   which is used by the `permit` matcher